 The department of finance and general business is one of the departments within Missouri State’s College of Business.
 Students interested in obtaining a degree from the finance and general business department must meet the admission requirements for the College of Business.

 All students who plan to apply for admission to the College of Business should declare a major in one of the five departments within the business unit of the College upon admission to the University and seek enrollment advice through the Business Advisement Center.
 Students who are uncertain at the time of admission to the University should declare a business major with the specific area undecided.

 Students in good standing are eligible to be considered for admission to a specific degree program in the College of Business upon the completion of at least 54 hours including at least ten of the following preparation courses.
 Up to two of the twelve courses listed may be completed during the semester of admission; however, students should make every effort to complete all of the preparation courses prior to admission.

 Students majoring in Computer Information Systems are required to meet additional admission requirements.
-See the Department of Computer Information Systems section of catalog for details.
+See the Department of Management and Information Technology section of catalog for details.

 Courses required for admission

 - Accounting: ACC 201(3) and 211(3); or ACC 206(4)

 - Critical and Creative Thinking Using Information Technology: CIS 200(3)